asen/smg/docs/admin/index.md

     - _y_ - for years,
     - _m_ - this is currently used for both minutes and months, If the number is less than 13 it will be considered to be a month otherwise - minutes.
-Use seconds if you really want graphs covering less than 13 minutes (unlikely).
+Use M to force specifying minutes.
     - _d_ - for days
     - _h_ - for hours
+    _ _M_ - for minutes
     - (None, just a number) - assumed to be seconds.
 The end point of the graphs can be set to be different than "now" by using a "period length" (**pl**)